mbrukman/reimplementing-ml-papers/alexnet/README.md

    > that Alex used zero-padding of 3 extra pixels that he does not mention in
    > the paper.

-3. [Data Science SE][datascience-se]
+3. [Data Science SE][ds-se-q]

-   One answer also quotes Andrew Ng's lecture in (1) above.
-Another answer demonstrates via calculation that the $224 \times 224$ input shape would result in a non-integral output shape, and hence, must be an error, similarly to the Stanford CS231n class notes in (2) above.
+   [One answer][ds-se-a1] also quotes Andrew Ng's lecture in (1) above.
+[Another answer][ds-se-a2] demonstrates via calculation that the $224 \times 224$ input shape would result in a non-integral output shape, and hence, must be an error, similarly to the Stanford CS231n class notes in (2) above.

 [github-badge]: https://img.shields.io/badge/View-on%20GitHub-blue?logo=GitHub
 [colab-badge]: https://colab.research.google.com/assets/colab-badge.svg